bbcsnippets/xapper/README.md

     data[:type]  #=> "book_list"
     data[:title] #=> "A list of books on my shelf"

-You can map lists into arrays
+### Mapping lists of XML nodes into arrays of hashes

     mapper.mappings = {
       :books => ["/response/books/book", {